 Homer J. Simpson (The Simpsons)

 He certainly has a fair few of the tendencies such as the countless accidents, getting distracted easily, messy eater, etc. Not to mention he has a big heart and strong willingness at times.
 Generally speaking, Homer is a strong contender for a dyspraxia label, however, there was an episode which gives an insight into Homer’s persona.
 It’s the 9th Episode of the 12th Season titled ‘Homr‘.
-As a result, it could be argued that because of this Homer could have Apraxia.
+As a result, it is arguable if what Homer has is a form of Apraxia.
+While dyspraxia is from birth, apraxia happens from a head/brain injury or stroke.

-Homer is a perfect example of why fictional characters, especially cartoons, are pretty much impossible to give labels.
-Cartoon characters run off cartoon logic and not what we have come to expect in the real world.
+Homer is a perfect example of why fictional characters, especially cartoons, are impossible to diagnose.
+Especially cartoon characters as they run off cartoon logic and not what we have come to expect in the real world.
 Still, this page is only a bit of fun and runs off its own rules here so characters like Homer do get a benefit of the doubt.

 My Dyspraxic Character rating: 7/10